AuLib/AuLib/README.md

 AuLib
 =================

-A simple audio DSP library in C++ for educational purposes.
+A simple lightweight audio DSP library in C++ for educational purposes.
 Licensed under the GNU LGPL 3.0.

 Building